fehler/miscellany/registering-a-trademark/registering-a-trademark.md

 + Class 16: Educational books, etc..
 + Class 41: Education services, etc..

+£200 for the Right Start application (which includes one class) and £100 for the two additional classes (£50 each).

 There is [an overview of the fees][08] at the IPO website.